s92025592025/onenote_list_progress/README.md

 These are the things you will need to do in order to make this software work.

 ### How to install
 This software does not require to install.
-Simply download the .rar, extract it, and it is ready to do.
+Simply download the .rar, extract it, and it is ready to go.
 The download page in [here](https://github.com/s92025592025/onenote_list_progress/releases/tag/v1.0).

 ### How to use it